Structure tensors

 a6 = np.zeros((3,3,3,3,3,3))

-for c in caxes
+for c in caxes:

 a6 += np.einsum('i,j,k,l,m,n', c,c,c,c,c,c) # sixth outer product of c-axis with itself

-nlm = np.zeros((nlm_len), dtype=np.complex64) # array of expansion coefficients
+nlm = np.zeros((nlm_len), dtype=np.complex64) # state vector (expansion coefficients)

 nlm[:sf.L6len] = sf.a6_to_nlm(a6) # l<=6 expansion coefficients